emirunlu/CS534Fa17_emir.unluturk_deniz.seyidoglu/README.md

 ### Prerequisites

-You have to have the following tools in order to sucesfully compile the code.
+You have to have the following tools in order to successfully compile the code.
 ```
 GNU Make
 GCC